hasura/graphql-engine/docs/graphql/manual/actions/index.rst

 Kind
 ****

-Mutation Actions are of two kinds:
+Mutation actions are of two kinds:

 * **Synchronous actions**: Sync actions return a response to the client after receiving a response from the handler.